lambda-dom/trisagion/docs/readme.md

     getPosition = id
 ```

 And this notion of position is not entirely silly, because if the current position can be used to locate the source of the problem, much more so with the entire input stream.
 So strictly speaking there is no need for this lawless typeclass (and lawless typeclasses are a code smell).
 The major downside of having the error carry a reference to the input stream is that it potentially keeps it alive in memory for much longer than needed.
-I have gone back and forth on this, and ended going for the most flexible solution: the error carries a reference to the input stream, but we also keep the typeclass `HasPosition`.
+I have gone back and forth on this and ended going for the most flexible solution: the error carries a reference to the input stream, but we also keep the typeclass `HasPosition`.
 The `Bifunctor` instance then allows to insert `getPosition` calls if desired.

 ### A. 4.
 3. Backtraces.